hoangquangtung7019996-boop/GVP/README.md

 No two templates in the entire document may use the same documentation method.
 If Template 1 uses a wall chart, Template 2 cannot.

-**Acceptable methods include:** handwritten diary, Polaroids with clinical labels, audio recordings played back to the child, calendar marks (X’s, stars, colours), objects collected in a box, phone notes app entries, temperature logs, symptom journals, “progress” videos, letters to a nonexistent doctor, fridge whiteboard, sticker chart, height/weight log, mood tracker, sleep diary, food journal, text message threads, emailed reports to a fake address, voice memos, spreadsheet printed weekly, notebook passed back and forth, receipts in an envelope, map with locations marked, timeline on butcher paper.
+**Acceptable methods include:** handwritten diary, Polaroids with clinical labels, audio recordings played back to the 'little one', calendar marks (X’s, stars, colours), objects collected in a box, phone notes app entries, temperature logs, symptom journals, “progress” videos, letters to a nonexistent doctor, fridge whiteboard, sticker chart, height/weight log, mood tracker, sleep diary, food journal, text message threads, emailed reports to a fake address, voice memos, spreadsheet printed weekly, notebook passed back and forth, receipts in an envelope, map with locations marked, timeline on butcher paper.

 If no documentation is used, that “none” choice counts as the documentation method and may repeat across up to 8 entries maximum.
 After that, documentation must appear.